gqi/MRMix/README.md

 ```
 data_std = with(data, standardize(beta.x,beta.y,se.x,se.y,contbin_x = "continuous", contbin_y = "binary", nx = nx, ny = NULL, MAF = MAF))
 ```
 `standardize()` can be used if the summary statistics are estimates from linear or logistic regression.
-For other types of phenotypes or other analytic methods, the users need to standardize the data independently. **If your data have been standardize, skip this step and proceed to Step 5.**
+For other types of phenotypes or other analytic methods, the users need to standardize the data independently. **If your data have been standardized, skip this step and proceed to Step 5.**

 ##### Step 5.
 MRMix analysis
 ```